Rjvs/thermostat-proxy/README.md

 - The component assumes a single target temperature (heat, cool, or auto with a shared set point).
 Dual set points (`target_temp_low` / `target_temp_high`) are not supported.
 - Because Home Assistant does not expose the real thermostat’s precision/step directly, changes to `current_temperature` or the linked thermostat may momentarily desync the displayed target temperature if another integration changes the physical thermostat.
 The entity exposes the real target temperature as an attribute so you can reconcile differences.
-- **Whole-degree sensors will appear “off by one” whenever the wrapped thermostat supports finer precision (0.5°, 0.1°, etc.).** The custom entity only knows the rounded value from that whole-degree sensor, so it must treat every change as a full degree while the physical thermostat can still react in smaller steps.
-In practice this means the virtual thermometer may say “1° below target” while the real thermostat has already closed the gap.
 - Manual changes made directly on the physical thermostat will switch the proxy to the physical preset and align the virtual target with the real set point while recording a logbook entry.
 - If you pick a specific default sensor instead of "Last active sensor", the proxy will fall back to that default after a restart even if you had switched to a different preset earlier.